conquestace/conquest-chatterbox/README.md

 python main.py
 ```

 This launches a Flask application on `http://localhost:5000`.
+If Gradio is also
+installed, the server will automatically run via `uvicorn` and expose the full
-The root endpoint
+demo UI at `/gradio` in addition to the REST API.
+The root endpoint returns a
-returns a short message and you can access the TTS and voice conversion APIs at
+short message and you can access the TTS and voice conversion APIs at
 `/api/tts` and `/api/vc` respectively.

 # Supported Lanugage